Map Page Overview

 - Incident - description, location, closure details (lanes affected), status, start time, end time, source agency, additional incident features, and last update time

-- Construction - location, severity, closure details, start time, end time, duration, source agency, description, whether it is a moving operation, and last update time
+- Construction - location, severity, closure details, time periods, duration, source agency, description, whether it is a moving operation, and last update time

-- Congestion - location, congestion level, and last update time
+- Congestion - location, congestion level, distance, and last update time

-- Travel Time - on-road, from-road (start point), to-road (end point), travel time, a link to the average travel time, congestion, distance, speed, and last update time
+- Travel Time - location, travel time, a link to the average travel time, congestion, distance, speed, and last update time

-- Dynamic Message Sign - location, status, message displayed, and last update time of the data
+- Dynamic Message Sign - location, mile marker, status, message displayed, and last update time of the data

 - Camera - the most recent snapshot received, the location, and last update time.
 If a camera icon represents more than one camera, an entry for each is added to the Info Viewer.
 Clicking on the snapshot displays a small window with the snapshot enlarged together with reference views that you can use to determine in which direction the camera was pointed.
 Clicking on the location opens a page displaying a map zoomed to the location of the camera.

-- Special Event - location, severity, closure details, start time, end time, duration, source agency, description, whether it is a moving operation, and last update time
+- Special Event - location, severity, closure details, time periods, duration, source agency, description, whether it is a moving operation, and last update time

 Which control panels you have open and closed are stored in a cookie so that when you refresh a map page or navigate to another map page, the same configuration will be maintained.
 In addition, the items you have placed in the Info Viewer are maintained in a cookie so that they will still be available in the Info Viewer on any map page.
 These cookies are maintained until you quit the browser.